vphuong1205/WeatherForecast/README.md

 ## Architecture
 ### Approach
-Modularized code-base approach with Single-Activity Architecture with Navigation Component for benefits:
+Modularized code-base approach with Single-Activity Architecture and Navigation Component for benefits:

 - Better separation of concerns.
 Feature related classes life in different modules and can't be referenced without explicit module dependency.
 - Features can be developed in parallel by different teams or developers